Anastasie Fătu: Later years

 Following the Romanian War of Independence, during elections for the Senate which opposed Junimea to a local chapter of the federated National Liberal Party, Fătu was one of the Factionalists who joined the latter.
 He thus ran on a list headed by Vasile Alecsandri, directly against Petre P. Carp.
 In his last years of activity, alongside Carol Davila, Fătu also contributed greatly to the consolidation of a Iași public Medical Faculty—nucleus of the Grigore T. Popa University of Medicine and Pharmacy.
 From 1881, he was a member of the Senckenberg Nature Research Society.
 In the new Kingdom of Romania, he still maintained an interest in other social and economic matters, and, in 1884, he was among the main contributors to Iași's first credit cooperative, founded by Xenopol.
-In September 1885, he played host to Carol I, by then King of Romania, who visited the Medical and Naturalist Society.
+The same year, Ion Luca Caragiale published his political comedy, O scrisoare pierdută.
+According to a 1915 memoir by journalist George Panu, who had heard the play on its first reading, the timid and congenial character Zaharia Trahanache was inspired by Fătu; the latter had drawn Caragiale's mockery when, during one National Liberal meeting he presided at Iași, he had asked his colleagues to evacuate a rowdy drunk with the words: vă rog, onorabililor, dați afară pe stimabilul! ("I kindly ask, honorable gentlemen, that you please throw out the esteemed gentleman!").
+Literary historian Șerban Cioculescu believes that the reality is more complex: "If [Fătu's] way of presiding upon sessions and some of his verbal tics have indeed inspired certain lines of Caragiale's comedy, they are not actually among Trahanache's main character traits, making him an original creation."

-Fătu withdrew from Sfântul Spiridon in 1885.
-Before his death, which came on March 15 (Old Style: March 3), 1886, he was working with a commission to organize the Iași Medical Congress.
+In September 1885, Fătu played host to Carol I, by then King of Romania, who visited the Medical and Naturalist Society.
+He withdrew from Sfântul Spiridon in 1885.
+Before his death, which came at Iași on March 15 (Old Style: March 3), 1886, he was working with a commission to organize the Iași Medical Congress.
 On March 21, he was buried at Iași, with funeral orations by doctors Emanoil Riegler, Alexandru A. Suțu, and Eugen Rizu; he had left the Academy "almost his entire fortune".
 In his own admission speech in 1887, replacement Grigore Cobălcescu, his "heart filled with sorrow", paid homage to "the late Anastasie Fetu".